 Interest in AI has been increasing

 The Google Trends graph below shows the number of queries including the term “artificial intelligence”.
-Since 2015, popularity of AI grew to 2-3x the level in 2015.
+Between 2015-2018, popularity of AI grew to 2-3x the level in 2015.
+However, the interest is rather flat since 2018.
+COVID-19 does not seem to have increased or decreased the interest in AI.

 There are high value AI use cases that require further research